 Recommendations on how to reduce healthcare costs

 They have come up with some recommendations –

 - the state needs to reintroduce the National Health Price List in order to facilitate a greater role for the state in price determination

 - the state needs to implement Sections 36 and 37 of the National Health Act in order to control the growth of the private sector

-- public funds should be used to improve the public sector for the simple reason it services the majority of the population.
-A moratorium should be placed on using state funding for private facilities
+- public funds should improve the public sector for the simple reason it services the majority of the population.
+There should be a moratorium on using state funding for private facilities

 - the removal of medical aid tax incentives

 - the introduction of NHI rather than just improving competition

 Cosatu believes that the solution to these ridiculously high private health care costs is the full implementation of the National Health Insurance Scheme in combination with a realistic tariff regime set by the Minister of Health.